whimsicalcodingvibes/.github/README.md

 - Stay organized across freelance + personal work
 - Log bugs, ideas, and commits — with bonus XP

-> _They’re the same templates we use to run this brand._
+> _These are the same systems we use to build and run Whimsical Coding Vibes._

 → 📦 Available soon via [linktr.ee/whimsicalcodingvibes](https://linktr.ee/whimsicalcodingvibes)